 What Does the Bible Say About the Rapture (Part 1 - The 2nd Coming)

-• One, is to encourage you as a pastor personally.
-Some of you reading these posts reside in parts of Nigeria where your churches have been attacked by extremist or bandits and your members have fled or you church has been burned down.
-You, as a pastor may be wondering where God is in all of this and where you will find the strength to continue this work of ministry.
-Our prayer is that this teaching on the end times will strengthen your will and resolve to keep pressing on in light of Jesus’ eminent return.
+• First, to encourage my fellow Nigerian pastors.
+Some of you reading this reside in parts of Nigeria where your churches have been attacked by extremists or bandits and your members have fled or your church has been burned down.
+You may be wondering where God is in all of this and where you will find the strength to continue this work of ministry.
+My prayer is that this teaching on the end times will strengthen your will and resolve to keep pressing on in light of Jesus’ imminent return.

-With that said, let’s launch into this post with a discussion about a supernatural event that almost every Christian is anticipating and looking forward to but may not quite understand.
+With that said, let’s launch into a discussion about a supernatural event that almost every Christian is anticipating and looking forward to but may not quite understand.

 NAMELY, THE RAPTURE.